ShaneCurcuru/mutualaidarlington.org/parents.md

 - Join the "Arlington Parents (Arlington, Massachusetts)" Facebook group (private, requires approval which comes within a day or so).
 - Scroll through this giant [Google Spreadsheet of Education companies offering free subscriptions during COVID](http://amazingeducationalresources.com/)

+Hundreds of [museum exhibitions are online now](https://artsandculture.google.com/partner) too - while many of the images and video tours may be more for adults, there are sure to be some for kids too!

 ## Library Programs Online

 Need *real* books *now*?
 [See local bookstores offering delivery or pickup!](/books/).